In this expat series about raising kids in Cambodia, we talk to parents about the finer points of child rearing in the Kingdom of Wonder.

 What’s the worst part about raising kids in Cambodia?

 “Healthcare is a major worry.
-I’ve never had a problem that couldn’t be taken care of locally at Royal Rattanak but god forbid the kid has an accident or something out in The Provin’ somewhere.
+I’ve never had a problem that couldn’t be taken care of locally at The Provin’ somewhere.
 Unless your kid never strays from Phnom Penh this is a big deal.
 If one partner is Khmer the kid will spend time in the countryside, guaranteed.”

 What are your favorite activities for kids in Phnom Penh?